 Get it finished

 Sounds obvious but this is the difference between being published and not.
 Always step back and ask how you can get it finished.
 Keep your eye on the finish line.
 Alongside this our aim is to make the process as simple and easy for a busy practitioner as possible.
+Lawyers are often perfectionist by nature and with this in mind try and see the book as you would a usual piece of work rather than something bigger which might end up causing the writing to grind to a halt.

 Write a plan immediately